✔ No account fees or minimums ✔ Up to 4.20% APY

 4. Monitoring Utilities and Electricity

-Keep maintenance appointments for your home’s heating and cooling systems; just like a car, it needs tune-ups to run best.
+It’s also wise to keep up with maintenance appointments for your home’s heating and cooling systems; just like a car, it needs tune-ups to run best.
 Teach the whole family to switch off lights and T.V. when they leave a room.
 Target “phantom” energy use, which is the energy appliances (especially electronics) use when “sleeping” but still plugged in.
 These dollars add up.

 5. Downsizing Your Home

-If you’re living on one income and housing costs are eating up a big chunk of your budget (which is common in this hot housing market), you might want to consider moving to a smaller house, apartment, or condo.
+If you’re living on one income and housing costs are eating up a big chunk of your budget (which is common in today’s housing market), you might want to consider moving to a smaller house, apartment, or condo.
 You’ll be on trend with the tiny-house movement and the shift toward minimalist living.

 When you shrink your footprint, you generally save money on property taxes, utilities, electricity, and lawn and snow care.
 In most cases (depending on location), the smaller the space, the lower the bills.
 All of this can feel freeing.